w4jbm/PrettyASM/README.md

 I really don't like not having a space after the `;`.
 Pretty ASM will add a space in the later example, but is smart enough to look at the second character of a comment line and check for a space or a second `;`.
 If it sees either of those, it will not add a space.
 So far this logic seems to work with the code I have tested.

+No modern assembler I use assumes asterisks at the first of a line are comments, not a reference to the program counter.
+But if you do want to let asterisks be receognized as the start of full-line comments there is a `-a` or `--asterisk` option that will treat those lines as comments and basically pass them through unchanged.

 ## Testing